 The New Horizons observations of Io’s volcanoes allowed us to determine changes on several new time scales.
 At the short end, which Galileo was unable to obtain, none of the seven volcanoes observed showed substantial changes on the order of seconds, minutes, or hours.
 Furthermore, only E. Girru demonstrated variation over days.

 Many changes were observed between the Galileo SSI and NH LORRI observations a decade later.
 Many volcanoes stopped exhibiting high temperature emission while others began such emissions.
 E. Girru was a brand new emission source, interpreted as a volcano.
 However, the lack of both a plume and a low-albedo feature at the location of the thermal emission is surprising.
-Most of the observations of new emission at a location are likely due to non-thermal activity.
+Most of the observations of new emission at a location are likely due to non-thermal activity. [needs work, but you knew that]

+[Need table of detected hot spots and their locations, fluxes, and temperatures where known.
+Also a table of observations]

 References